vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/archive/integration-library/vmbc-ethers-extension/README.md

 // Setting signing key for the provider for communicating with VMware Blockchain which has read permissioning enabled providerVmbc.setSigningKey({readPermissioningKeyOrEnable: "0xf61ac24a7d0af636dbdee18a146afda453df2118e95ff765dbf843620f931722"});
 ```

-For more information about Permissioning and Read Permissioning refer to documentation of [Permissioning](../../../../README.md)